 in addition to their regular duties and responsibilities.
 They are

 deployed whenever the unit is needed.

 SectorsThe C.A.A. consists of Sectors, which are geographical areas where personnel and units are based when not deployed.
-Sectors can consist of a single command, or can be joint-command entities.
+Sectors are managed by Sector Command and are made up of Sector Elements from multiple Commands, Branches, and Programs.
 Sectors are led by a Board appointed Sector Commander.

 Affiliates are companies that are connected to the C.A.A. but legally separate from it.
 They are used to diversify our mission and as a source of revenue.